Best Practice

 Qualitative content analysis depends on the frequencies of words, phrases, and other important aspects found in textual data.
 These frequencies can also help you in generating themes, particularly if your research questions are focused on the textual data itself.

 The Word Frequencies tool in ATLAS.ti can facilitate a content analysis leading to a thematic analysis by giving you statistical data about what words appear most often in your project.
-If these words can contribute to the development of themes (e.g., the word "happiness" in a project about the benefits of raising children), you can click on these words to find relevant quotations that you can code for a thematic analysis.
+Suppose these words can contribute to the development of themes.
+In that case, you can click on these words to find relevant quotations that you can code for thematic analysis.
+In addition, you can use ATLAS.ti’s Text Search tool to search for data segments that contain your word(s) of interest and automatically code them.

 You can also use themes to refine the scope of the Word Frequencies tool.
 By default, Word Frequencies looks at documents, but the tool also allows researchers to filter the data by selecting the codes relevant to their query.
-That way, you can look at the most relevant data containing quotations that match your desired codes for a richer thematic analysis.
+That way, you can look at the most relevant data quotations that match your desired codes for a richer thematic analysis.

 Query Tool

 Patterns and themes may also emerge from combinations of codes, in which case the Query Tool can help you construct smart codes.
-Smart codes are more versatile than nested codes or code groups as they allow you to set multiple criteria based on true/false conditions as well as proximity.
+Smart codes are more versatile than nested sub-codes or code groups as they allow you to set multiple criteria based on true/false conditions as well as proximity.
 For example, while a code group simply aggregates distinct codes together to show you quotations with any of the included codes, you can define a set of rules to filter the data and find the most relevant quotations for your thematic analysis.

-Figure 12: The Query Tool in ATLAS.ti can help you with generating themes through combinations of codes.
+The Query Tool in ATLAS.ti can help you with generating themes through combinations of codes.

 TreeMaps

-A systematic and rigorous approach and thematic analysis involves showing your research audience how you arrived at your codes and themes.
+A systematic and rigorous approach to thematic analysis involves showing your research audience how you arrived at your codes and themes.
 In qualitative research, visualizations offer clarity about the data in your project, which is a critical skill when explaining the broader meaning derived from otherwise unstructured data.

 A TreeMap of codes is a representation of the application of codes relative to each other.
-In other words, codes that have been applied the most often in your data occupy the largest portions of the TreeMap, while less developed codes appear smaller in your visualization.
+In other words, codes that have been applied the most often in your data occupy the largest portions of the TreeMap, while less frequently used codes appear smaller in your visualization.
 This can give you a sense of the prevalence of certain codes over other codes.
-Moreover, when you assign colors to codes along lines of themes and categories, you can quickly get a visual understanding of the themes that appear most often in your project.
+Moreover, when you assign colors to codes along the lines of themes and categories, you can quickly get a visual understanding of the themes that appear most often in your project.

-Figure 13: The TreeMap view in ATLAS.ti can help you distinguish which initial codes and themes appear most frequently in your data.
+The TreeMap view in ATLAS.ti can help you distinguish which initial codes and themes appear most frequently in your data.

 As a result, the TreeMap for codes can help provide a visual, thematic map that you can export as an image for use in explaining key themes in your research reports.